kaji-m/adr-runbooks/_runbooks/SQL Injection RunBook.md

 - **Review and Improve**
   - **Review Response:** Conduct a post-mortem to review the response and identify improvement areas.
   - **Enhance Security Posture:** Implement additional security measures and improve monitoring.
-## Handling Process Hardening

-Process Hardening refers to a block that the agent applies to the application to be able to start external processes.
-Most web applications have no reason to launch external processes so this rule is intended to ensure that no attempts are made by an application to do so.

-When triaging this event type the key is in understanding if the web application starts external processes under normal conditions.

-Choose the Appropriate Action:
-If the application should NOT start external processes:
-- Enable Block Mode: This will prevent the application from launching any external processes, ensuring maximum security.

-\
-If the application DOES need to start external processes:

-- Monitor Mode (Recommended): Start with monitor mode to observe the commands the application executes.
-This helps identify legitimate use cases and potential risks without disrupting normal functionality.
-- Exclusions: If monitoring reveals legitimate needs, configure an exclusion to allow only specific, trusted external processes to run.
-Once all legitimate executions are accounted for, the rule can be placed into Block mode.
-- Disable the Rule (Use with Caution): If the application requires external process execution and other options are not feasible consider disabling the rule.